AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 ### Unique identification numbers for patients

-1. Each person added will be assigned a unique id.
+1. Each patient added will be assigned a unique id.
 2. Now patients with same names can be added safely and can be distinguished by their unique id.

+### Confirmation for delete and clear commands

+1. Whenever user performs a `delete` or `clear` operation, a warning message is displayed as result.
+2. Subsequently, if the user wants to process with the action, he will enter `yes`, or `no` if he does not want to proceed with the delete or clear command.